Frontend

 - set up a new Icon in

-- you'll likely need to adjust the scaling transform numbers to get the icon to the right size
+- You’ll likely need to adjust the scaling transform numbers to get the icon to the right size

 (I’ve tried using: https://levelteams.com/svg-to-elm, but this has not been real useful, so I usually end up just copying the path strings into an elm template and hand edit the rest)